 Date A Live plays this straight with the twist that the protagonist doesn't make the decision making part.
 Rather, it's his sister and the Ratatoskr crew aboard the Fraxinus who makes the decision making part.

-San Andreas also had this feature (a stripped down earlier version), although it didn't tie too much into the story aside from stealing an access card from one.
+Grand Theft Auto: San Andreas also had this feature, albeit a stripped down earlier version.
+It doesn't tie too much into the story aside from stealing an access card from one of your girlfriends, though you do receive rewards like special outfits and access to their cars.

 Flash games: a number of English-speaking fans have created stat-driven dating simulations using Flash.
 The "sim date" games emphasize gameplay over story or characterization.
 There are a number of games which use original characters and settings, both for male and female audiences.
 Others are based on popular series, such as Naruto.